Kotlin/kotlinx.serialization/docs-website/topics/serialization-custom-formats.md

 ### Create a basic encoder

-To build a custom `Encoder`, you can extend the `AbstractEncoder` class.
+To build a custom encoder, you can extend the `AbstractEncoder` class.
 This allows you to override the default implementations instead of implementing the `Encoder` and `CompositeEncoder` interfaces from scratch.

 To create a basic encoder: